robertfasano/emergent/docs/source/optimization.rst

 ---------------------
 Each physical degree of freedom is represented by an :doc:`/architecture/input` node; in this case, there are two nodes labeled ``X`` and ``Y`` which represent the tip and tilt of the mirror.
 The ``Input.state`` attribute stores a float representing the instantaneous state of the input.

-The ``Input.set(state)`` method updates the state of the input to the argument by requesting a new state from the parent :doc:`/architecture/device` node.
-Device nodes represent physical actuators such as the MEMS voltage control board; the Device stores the state of its inputs in a dictionary with the example format ``Device.state = {'X':1, 'Y':2}``.

-When the Input node requests a new state, the ``Device.actuate(state)`` method is called.
-This does two things: first, the ``Device._actuate(state)`` method updates the physical state (the real tip/tilt), in this case via SPI commands to a DAC on the MEMS driver board (note that the ``Device.actuate()`` method is a property of the core Device class, while the private ``Device._actuate()`` method must be implemented separately for each device).
-Next, the ``Device.update(state)`` method is called.
-This keeps the virtual state synchronized with the physical state by simultaneously updating the state variables of the Input, Device, and Control nodes.
+Input nodes are attached to :doc:`/architecture/device` nodes which represent the physical actuator, such as the voltage control board for the MEMS.
+The Device node stores the state of all of its attached inputs in a dict of the form ``Device.state = {'X'-60, 'Y':1}``.
+Note that the keys of the dict correspond to whatever the ``Input.name`` variable is.
+State changes are initiated by :doc:`/architecture/control` nodes, which interface with one or many devices to control the macroscopic state of the experiment.
+The Control node stores the state similarly to the Device node, but with an additional tag in each dict key corresponding to each device's ``name`` parameter; for example, ``Control.state =  {'MEMS.X'-60, 'MEMS.Y':1}``.
+To change the state, call ``Control.actuate(state)``, where the argument is a dictionary containing one or more inputs to update.
+The ``actuate`` method will separate the state of the Control node into separate substates for each linked Device node, then call each ``Device.actuate(substate)`` method to produce the physical change.
+More explicitly, the physical change is carried out by ``Device._actuate(substate)``, which is a special method called by ``Device.actuate(substate)`` which should be separately implemented for each device driver according to the manufacturer's control scheme.
+Afterwards, the ``Device.update(state)`` simultaneously updates the internal state representations of the Input, Device, and Control nodes to keep the network synchronized.

-The :doc:`/architecture/control` node oversees the entire experiment by issuing commands to the inputs during optimization algorithms.
-It contains methods, tagged with the @cost decorator, which prepare and evaluate a target state.
-The state of the Control node is represented similarly to the Device node, but the dictionary keys also include the device names; for example, the Control node called ``autoAlign`` is connected to a ``MEMS`` Device node which has two inputs ``X`` and ``Y``, so the state is ``Control.state = {'MEMS.X':1, 'MEMS.Y':2}``.
+As well as distributing user-initiated commands, the :doc:`/architecture/control` node oversees the entire experiment by issuing commands to the inputs during optimization algorithms.
+It contains methods, tagged with the @cost decorator, which prepare and evaluate a target state, and closed-loop operation between the Control node and an attached Optimizer module can quickly determine the correct input states to minimize a given cost function.

 Optimization
 -------------